An empirical study of question discussions on Stack Overflow: Implications and Discussions

-Question discussions offer a means for askers and answerers to communicate with each other during the Q\&A process.
+\textbf{Offer real-time Q\&A for urgent question asking, and encourage users to organize the information for future reading.} Question discussions offer a means for askers and answerers to communicate with each other during the Q\&A process.
 Currently, chat rooms are triggered automatically once three back-and-forth comments occur between two users.
 However, there are cases where two users may wish to start a live conversation immediately.
 For example, traditionally in the open source community, it is suggested to ask urgent questions in an IRC channel to receive an immediate response~\cite{raymond2021how}.
 However, when users do so, the information during the Q\&A session will be buried in the IRC chat log.
 On the other hand, if a user were to ask the question on Stack Overflow, in exchange for not having an instant response, the Q\&A information will remain easily accessible by the public.
 While Stack Overflow already offers chat rooms as a means for instant and real-time communication, currently the chat room triggering mechanism in posting comments is an inefficient communication channel for such need.
 There exists a potential for users to choose between a synchronous or asynchronous discussion through chat rooms or comments, respectively.
 For example, Stack Overflow could build in a feature that allows users to indicate if they are available online, and are waiting for an answer.
 When other users see the indicator, they could directly start discussions in chat rooms, and later update the content of the question based on the discussion.
 An intelligent communication channel selection bot could be designed to help users seek an effective type of communication by mining the historical data of communication preferences.
 Furthermore, a content summarization tool could be designed to extract pertinent information from both comments and chat rooms, for future users to better understand the context of the evolution of a question.